-10. Scope and Methodology
+3. Scope and Methodology

-The training will intensively explore strategic foresight and scenario planning and their processes/steps, as well as keys to successful scenario planning, scenario writing, option identification, and foresight in strategic planning.
+The training will intensively explore strategic foresight and scenario planning and their processes/steps as well as keys to successful scenario planning, scenario writing, option identification, and foresight in strategic planning.
 It will emphasize the practical applications of strategic foresight in a public-sector context and develop the teaching and training capabilities of participants.
 It will include presentations by resource persons, group exercises, and strategic foresight and scenario development.
-The feedback from participants in this training will also be used as an input in the development of a Scenario-planning Trainer's Manual that will be distributed to participants after the end of the training.
-This manual can be used to help participants develop and run their own training sessions in the area of strategic foresight and scenario planning.
+The feedback from participants in this training will also be used as an input for the development of a Scenario-planning Trainer's Manual that will be distributed to participants after the training course.
+This manual can be used to help participants develop and run their own training sessions in strategic foresight and scenario planning.